Eurosystem's asset purchase programmes

-On 18 March 2020, the Governing Council decided to establish a new public and private sector asset purchase programme, the Pandemic Emergency Purchase Programme (PEPP), to counter the risks stemming from the COVID-19 pandemic (for more information, see related pages).
+On 18 March 2020, the Governing Council decided to establish a new public and private sector asset purchase programme, the pandemic emergency purchase programme (PEPP), to counter the risks stemming from the COVID-19 pandemic (for more information, see related pages).
 Net asset purchases under the PEPP ended in April 2022.
 The principal payments from maturing securities will be reinvested, in full, at least until the end of 2024.

 The Banco de Portugal has been involved in the implementation of the PSPP, the PEPP and the CBPP3 since their inception, carrying out purchases in the secondary market for the first two programmes and in the primary and secondary markets for the CBPP3.

 The implementation of the CSPP is carried out by a limited number of national central banks.
 Nationale Bank van België/Banque nationale de Belgique was responsible for implementing the CSPP in nine jurisdictions, including the Portuguese corporate bond market.

 The implementation of the ABSPP is also carried out by a limited number of central banks.
-In this case, Banque de France was responsible for purchasing the securities in five jurisdictions, including Portuguese asset-backed securities.
+In this case, Banque de France was responsible for purchasing securities in five jurisdictions, including Portuguese asset-backed securities.

 Transmission Protection Instrument (TPI)

-In July 2022, the Governing Council of the ECB found it necessary to create an instrument that ensures that the monetary policy stance is transmitted smoothly across all euro area countries.
+In July 2022, the Governing Council found it necessary to create an instrument that ensures that the monetary policy stance is transmitted smoothly across all euro area countries.
 The singleness of the Governing Council’s monetary policy is a precondition for the ECB to be able to deliver on its price stability mandate.
 Further details on the TPI can be found on the ECB’s website.

 Lending of holdings purchased by the Eurosystem under the asset purchase programme (APP) and the pandemic emergency purchase programme (PEPP)

 Public sector and non-financial corporate sector securities purchased by the Eurosystem under the PSPP and PEPP have been made available for decentralised securities lending by a number of central banks.

 The aim of securities lending is to support bond and repo market liquidity.